Skip to main content

 Similar problems exist in restoring forests.
 Some innovative thinkers from Blue Forest Conservation developed a Forest Resilience Bond as a mechanism to tackle some similar challenges faced in forest restoration.

-We are working with Blue Forest Conservation to expand the concept to other forms of restoration (riverscape, watershed and rangelands), and are working on getting projects going right here in the Bear River Watershed.
+We are working with Blue Forest Conservation to expand the concept to other forms of restoration (riverscape, watershed, and rangelands), and are working on getting projects going right here in the Bear River Watershed.
 You are going to be working on one LTPBR project at the heart of this effort.
-Blue Forest co-founder and COO Nick Wobbrock and Senior Project Associate Peter Wyrsch have generously offered to come meet with you and share these innovative conservation financing mechanisms that could be come critical tools in scaling up restoration efforts in your future.
+Blue Forest co-founder and COO Nick Wobbrock and Senior Project Associate Peter Wyrsch have generously offered to come meet with you and share these innovative conservation financing mechanisms that could become critical tools in scaling up restoration efforts in your future.

 Preparation for Discussion